2019 Capital One Journey Card Review – WalletHub Editors

 The Verdict: This is a journey into the world of college credit.
 No, not the type of credit that’s reflected by a GPA or that culminates in a degree, but rather one that contributes to your money-borrowing history and credit score, thus dictating your financial options following graduation.

-The Journey Student Rewards Card from Capital One is among the very best college-student credit cards available, offering terms that are above average market-wide.
+The Journey® Student Rewards from Capital One® (Capital One is a WalletHub partner) is among the very best college-student credit cards available, offering terms that are above average market-wide.
 Not only does the card not charge an annual fee, but it also rewards you with 1% cash back — which jumps to 1.25% during months that you pay your bill on time — on all purchases, a great incentive for responsible habits.

 Paying both on time and in full certainly is advisable when using a student credit card, as missed payments and unsustainable debts are a surefire way to ruin your credit before it’s ever really established.
-The Journey Student Rewards Card won’t help you much if you fail such tests on financial responsibility.
-It does not offer a low introductory financing rate and its regular APR, 20.74%, is well above the average for student credit cards.
+The Journey® Student Rewards Card won’t help you much if you fail such tests on financial responsibility.
+It does not offer a low introductory financing rate and its regular APR, 26.96% (V), is well above the average for student credit cards.

-- Possible Higher Limit After Five On-Time Payments: If you get approved for the Journey Card, your starting spending limit will be $300.
-However, if you pay your first five monthly bills on time, Capital One promises “access to a higher credit line.”
+- Possible Higher Limit After Five On-Time Payments: If you pay your first five monthly bills on time, Capital One promises “access to a higher credit line.”
 Whether that means you’re guaranteed a boost or merely eligible for one remains to be seen.

-- Above-Average Regular APR: The average new credit card offer has a 18.16% regular APR, whereas the average student credit card charges 17.47%.
-The Journey Student Rewards Card, however, has a higher regular APR (20.74%) than both as well as the average secured card’s rate of 18.65%.
-Such a steep cost underscores Journey’s status as a rewards card for people who always pay their monthly credit-card bill in full.
+- Above-Average Regular APR: The average new credit card offer has a 19.26% regular APR, whereas the average student credit card charges 16.86%.
+The Journey® Student Rewards Card, however, has a higher regular APR (26.96% (V)) than both as well as the average secured card’s rate of 18.54%.
+Such a steep cost underscores Journey®’s status as a rewards card for people who always pay their monthly credit-card bill in full.

 Other Things To Consider

-- No Foreign-Transaction Fees: It would be a shame if the Journey Card charged for journeys abroad, so it’s a good thing that it doesn’t.
+- No Foreign-Transaction Fees: It would be a shame if the Journey® Card charged for journeys abroad, so it’s a good thing that it doesn’t.
 None of Capital One’s credit cards do.
-That means you can make purchases abroad or from foreign-based merchants without incurring the 1.97% surcharge assessed by the average credit card.
+That means you can make purchases abroad or from foreign-based merchants without incurring the 1.50% surcharge assessed by the average credit card.

-- No Balance-Transfer Fee: Although Journey doesn’t offer a low intro rate, you can transfer any common type of consumer debt, including auto- and student-loan balances, to a Capital One credit card.
-So if you’re currently paying interest at a rate above 20.74%, there won’t be a fee to hold you back from making a balance transfer.
+- No Balance-Transfer Fee: Although Journey® doesn’t offer a low intro rate, you can transfer any common type of consumer debt, including auto- and student-loan balances, to a Capital One credit card.
+So if you’re currently paying interest at a rate above 26.96% (V), there won’t be a fee to hold you back from making a balance transfer.

 Compared To The Competition